lbormann/darts-caller/README.md

 - '1' = call current playername activated
 - '2' = call current playername also on every playerchange

+Side note: You can change that option anytime in the web-caller.

 *`-E / --call_every_dart`*

 The application will call every thrown dart.
 By default this is not activated.